Setting Up a Trust for Your Pets

 In California, a pet trust is a legal document stating how you want your pets cared for physically and financially upon your passing.
 It may also cover your pet's needs if you become disabled or unable to care for your pets yourself.

 Knowing how pet trusts work, the decisions you must make, and why you should consider one is important when you're setting up your estate plan.
-At the Law Offices of Christopher Martens, we can help you understand your options and the process.
+At the Martens & Brusseau Law Corporation, we can help you understand your options and the process.

 Understanding Pet Trusts

 Unlike your children or other family members, you can't leave money to your pets.
 Instead, you can leave it to a person you choose to take care of your pets.